Bridgwater: Port of Bridgwater

 Dunball wharf was built in 1844 by Bridgwater coal merchants, and was formerly linked to the Bristol & Exeter Railway by a rail track which crossed the A38.
 In 1875, the local landowner built The Dunball Steam Pottery & Brick & Tile Works adjacent to the wharf.

 Although ships no longer dock in the town of Bridgwater, 90213 tonne of cargo were handled within the port authority's area in 2006, most of which was stone products via the wharf at Dunball.
 It is no longer linked to the railway system.
 The link was removed as part of the railway closures made as a result of the Beeching Report in the 1960s.
 Dunball railway station, which had opened in 1873, was closed to both passengers and goods in 1964.
 All traces of the station, other than "Station Road" have been removed.
 The wharf is now used for landing stone products, mainly marine sand and gravels dredged in the Bristol Channel.
 Marine sand and gravel accounted for 55754 tonne of the total tonnage of 90213 tonne using the Port facilities in 2006, with salt products accounting for 21170 tonne in the same year.

-Sedgemoor District Council acts as the Competent Harbour Authority for the port, and has provided pilotage services for all boats over 98 ft using the river since 1998, when it took over the service from Trinity House.
+Somerset Council acts as the Competent Harbour Authority for the port, and has provided pilotage services for all boats over 98 ft using the river since 1998, when it took over the service from Trinity House.
 Pilotage is important because of the constant changes in the navigable channel resulting from the large tidal range, which can exceed 39 ft on spring tides.

 Its historic estates include the manor of Sydenham.

 Governance

-The Local Government Act 1972 removed the historic status of Bridgwater as a Borough, as it became part of the district of Sedgemoor, which has its headquarters in King Square.
+The Local Government Act 1972 removed the historic status of Bridgwater as a Borough, as it became part of the district of Sedgemoor, which had its headquarters in King Square.

 Bridgwater Town Council, which is based at Bridgwater Town Hall, was created in 2003, with sixteen elected members representing six wards of the town; Bower (three), Eastover (two), Hamp (three), Quantock (three), Sydenham (three) and Victoria (two).
 With powers or functions over allotments, bus shelters, making of byelaws, cemeteries, clocks, crime prevention, entertainment and arts, highways, litter, public buildings, public conveniences, recreation, street lighting, tourism, traffic calming, community transport and war memorials.

+All other local services for the town are delivered by the unitary authority of Somerset Council, which took over from Sedgemoor and Somerset County Council on 1 April 2023.

-Bridgwater and West Somerset is a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+Bridgwater is a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
-The current MP is Ian Liddell-Grainger, a member of the Conservative Party.
+The current MP, elected in 2024, is Ashley Fox, a member of the Conservative Party.

-In 2018 Diogo Rodrigues became the first Portuguese national to be elected as a Mayor in England, also becoming Bridgwater's youngest ever mayor.
+In 2018, Diogo Rodrigues became the first Portuguese national to be elected as a Mayor in England, also becoming Bridgwater's youngest ever mayor.